xmera-circle/redmine_legal_notes/README.md

 ## Installation

 You need a running Redmine instance in order to install the plugin.
-If you need help with the installation, please refer to [Redmine.org](https://redmine.org).
+If you need help with the installation of Redmine, please refer to [Redmine.org](https://redmine.org).

 Instructions for the installation of this plugin can be found in the [official documentation wiki](https://circle.xmera.de/projects/redmine-legal-notes/wiki/Documentation).